 - At the first sign of potential failure (described below) call in a professional!
 The sooner you call, the cheaper a fix might be.

-5. Know how to find the best septic system inspector.
+4. How do you find the best septic system inspector?

 When placing an offer on a home, that offer is almost always contingent on the results of a full inspection of the property—including the septic system.
 It’s important to remember that what is said on a seller’s disclosure form is not a good substitute for an inspection.
-The homeowner typically won’t have the skills or equipment to properly inspect the system; if there are problems, the homeowner might not be aware of them.
+The homeowner typically won’t have the skills or equipment to properly inspect the system.
+If there are hidden problems, the homeowner might not be aware of them.

 It’s also vital to note that a home inspection usually doesn’t include a good look at the septic system.
 A general home inspection will evaluate the home itself, the systems within the home (such as plumbing and electrical), the condition of the roof, and possibly some of the exterior areas.
 A thorough look at the septic system often requires training that a general home inspector might not have.
 Therefore, always go to a septic system professional to get the inspection.